Did you ever start reading one blog post and then it took you to another one and then another…

 b) In preferences, you can set up the default tools you want to share to.
 For example, Buffer is not automatically listed as a default tool but you may want to add it to the list and remove others.
 ‘Preferences’ is available on the bottom-left part of the screen.

 c) In preferences, you can set up integration with Dropbox so your favorite articles are automatically saved.
 This is a Pro feature.

 8. Feedly Pro Features

-If you update to Feedly Pro ($7 per month), you get a host of additional features.
+Feedly pricing for a Pro plan costs $7 per month and you get a host of additional features:

 - Advanced search of your feeds.